 In this section, we identify firm and industry characteristics that explain the relative importance of sticky-price theories to the firm.
-To do so, we identify and evaluate potential explanatory variables that can explain the rankings of sticky-price theories in the framework of probit and ordered probit models.
+To do so, we identify and evaluate potential explanatory variables that can explain the rankings of sticky-price theories using probit and ordered probit models.

-5.2.1 Factors affecting the rankings
+5.2.1 Factors affecting the importance rankings

-We consider the following variables that may influence a firm's ranking of a given sticky-price theory: firm size, industry type, variable cost, state-dependent pricing, competition, sales destinations, contract utilization (per cent of sales under contract), recognition of other sticky-price theories,13 pricing triggers, buyer concentration, information delay, price leadership, and region (tables are available upon request).
+We consider the following variables that may influence a firm's ranking of a given sticky-price theory: firm size, industry type, variable cost, state-dependent pricing, competition, sales destinations, contract utilization (per cent of sales under contract), recognition of other sticky-price theories, pricing triggers, buyer concentration, information delay, price leadership, and region (Tables B1 and B2).